-You can find in the Annex who has access to our private repo, and of course, how can you add any of your colleagues to have oversight of the entire process.
+In the Annex, you can see who has access to our private repo, and of course, how can you add any of your colleagues to have oversight of the entire process.

-Project Planning & Management:
+Project Planning & Management

-1 Project Planning & Management is made of three parts.
+Project Planning & Management consists of three parts.

-1.1 General questions, clarifications currently has questions from Daniel to the Arab Barometer team about considerations, or survey file specific questions that should be taken into account for our joint work.
+Part General questions & clarifications currently contains questions from Daniel to the Arab Barometer team about considerations, or survey file specific questions that should be taken into account for our joint work.

 Please review the 1.2 Specific questions.
 They are simple issues that can be cleared off to deliver the first outcomes.

-When 1.2 Specific questions answered and cleared, these will be moved to the 3.4 Technical Report.
+When the second part, Specific questions, is answered and cleared, these will be moved to the Technical Report.

-1.3 Desired outputs is a first proposal from Daniel that should be reviewed by the Arab Barometer team.
+The tird part, Desired outputs, is a first proposal from Daniel that should be reviewed by the Arab Barometer team.

-Outputs:
+Desired Outcomes

-2.1 Tutorial is the first draft a tutorial article (‘vignette’ in R parlance) to our retroharmonize package, to make this work more accessible is to create and later for other researchers to create their own harmonized data.
-This was the original request from Daniel and Marta to include in the package.
+Tutorial is the first draft of a tutorial article (‘vignette’ in R parlance) to our retroharmonize package, to make this work more accessible is to create and later for other researchers to create their own harmonized data.
+This was the original request from Daniel and Marta to be included in the package.

-It is a bit simple tutorial, and a lot of questions came up while making it.
-So, probably a more meaningful or interesting tutorial should come out once we review those questions.
+It is a simple tutorial, and a lot of questions came up while making it.
+Most probably a more meaningful or interesting tutorial should come out once we review those questions.

-Currently it look like this.
-Once you are comfortable with it, I can place it into the retorharmonize open repo, and we can finalize and test it there.
-(Anyone, please feel free to fork the repo, make pull request, or join in as contributor to the package that is currently under review on CRAN.)
+The Tutorial currently looks like this.
+Once you are comfortable with it, I can place it into the retroharmonize open repo, and we can finalize and test it there.
+Anyone, can fork the repo, make pull request, or join in as a contributor to the package that is currently under review on CRAN.

-Planned outputs:

-3.1 Creating Harmonized Datasets is an outcome in general agreed with Michael.
+Creating Harmonized Datasets is an outcome in general agreed with Michael.

-3.2 Comparison with Afrobarometer and 3.3 Comparison with Eurobarometer are Daniel’s suggestions, and they can reviewed or dropped from the Desired outputs, should Arab Barometer’s team disagree with them.
+Comparison with Afrobarometer and Comparison with Eurobarometer are Daniel’s suggestions, and they can be reviewed or dropped from the Desired outputs, should Arab Barometer’s team disagree with them.

-3.4 Technical Report will be developed version by version in this document by moving cleared 1.1 General questions, clarifications and 1.2 Specific questions to a clean, final documentation.
+Technical Report will be developed version by version in this document by moving cleared General questions & clarifications and Specific questions to a clean, final documentation.

-in 3.4 Technical Report.
 We believe that the tutorial, the larger dataset, the two optional, experimental use cases with Afrobarometer and Eurobarometer cross-program harmonization will lead to enough conclusions in data management, workflow management, and hopefully the datasets that have their own scientific value.
-The documentation of this process may serve as a Technical Guideline for further developing the Arab Barometer project, or, if data errors are found, to make revisions.
+The documentation of this process may serve as a Technical Guideline for further development of the Arab Barometer project, or, if data errors are found, to make revisions.

-Annex

-The Annex contains miscellaneous that are not intended for any future publication.
+The Annex contains miscellaneous information that is not intended for any future publication.

-Practicalities is a short overview of how this document is being created, and who can you edit, comment, question in Google Docs or via github.
-It explains how you can edit, comment, question this document via a private github https://github.com/dataobservatory-eu/arabbarometer repo, only visible for invited team members, or in a shared Google Drive, again, only available for the same teams.
+Practicalities is a short overview of how this document is being created, and explains how you can edit, comment, question this document via a private github https://github.com/dataobservatory-eu/arabbarometer repo, only visible for invited team members, or in a shared Google Drive, again, only available for the same teams.
 If you are experienced with github and RStudio, the description will be trivial, but you will find the practical repo links and authorizations given to team members here.

-Disclosures are intended only for internal use at this stage.
-As we are finalizing outputs that may become public, we can review or amend them whenever disclosures must be made to the public.
+At this stage, Disclosures are intended only for internal use.
+As we are finalizing outputs that may become public, we can review or amend them whenever a disclosure must be made to public.

 Project Management

-General questions, clarifications
+General questions & clarifications